 Local food economies increase food security, access to more diverse and fresher foods, along with increased affordability.
-WGEF farmers have created an entire local supply chain, benefitting not only their own families, but their communities and region.
+WGEF farmers have created an entire local supply chain (that you can check out here), benefitting not only their own families, but their communities and region.

 Women are the primary caregivers to families and communities, women provide food and nutrition; they are the human link between the farm table and market.

 WGEF clients grows many types of crops including

 How are farmers and others in agro business dealing with climate change?

 Women farmers in our program have adopted practices such as planting trees, which help to restore soil fertility and create wood to be used as a fuel source; they are using catchment strips in areas where no crops are planted, in order to harvest rain water and redirect it to gardens, other soil-management practices, such as using long grasses and shrubs to cover and protect soil and crops from erosion normally caused by heavy rainfall.

 WGEF will continue to provide critical information and work together with our members to adapt and evolve as the climate shifts and changes.